Early this year the wonderful Helen Howells , editor and stylist asked me to collaborate on a shoot she had in mind at the stunning Brinkburn Priory

 Here are a few words about the shoot from Helen:

 ‘Nestled amongst breathtaking scenery and picturesque river walks.
-Brinkburn definitely makes your heart skip a beat and allows your imagination to go wild at the endless beauty of this country estate venue.
+Brinkburn definitely makes your heart skip a beat.
+It allows your imagination to go wild at the endless beauty of this country estate venue.

 With a perfect neutral palette in the aptly named white room.
 The inspiration behind this shoot was all about dark hues of black and gold, soft feminine hints of pink and decadent dipped feathers.
 We wanted raw love with dramatic gowns meets elegant simplicity.